rhdunn/cainteoir-engine/docs/api/src/document.md

 #<cldoc:cainteoir::document::indexof>

-Get the index of the <document_item> referenced by the anchor.
+Get the index of the <cainteoir::document_item> referenced by the anchor.
 @aAnchor  The anchor to resolve within the document.

-@return The index of the <document_item> referenced by the anchor.
+@return The index of the <cainteoir::document_item> referenced by the anchor.

 #<cldoc:cainteoir::document_reader>